Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 ### When we addidng some Data to the database using form (--> From AddnewBook.cshtml)

-1. Field data from the form go to controller, acion method --> (--> See BookController.cs)
+1. Filled data from the form go to controller, acion method --> (--> See BookController.cs)

 ```C#
 [HttpPost] //this method works by clicking -->add book (posting new book) , POST method (this is Attribute routing)